 The thin client was first used in the mid to late 1990s, but the term "thin client" was coined in 1993 by Tim Negris, a VP at Oracle Corporation.
 These very basic computers provide a graphical user interface and input and output for the user.
 Thin clients are not typical computers, but rather a terminal that relies on another computer (usually a server) to supply the operating system and software applications needed by the user.
 Multiple thin clients can be connected to one master system that run their own "instance" of an operating system and software.
-The picture is an example of a Thin client from Dell.
+The picture is an example of a thin client from Dell.
 Unlike a diskless workstation, a thin client does very little processing and usually only runs a small client that handles the input and output and basic display.

 Why are these computers used?

-- Much cheaper than a traditional computer.
+- They are more cost-efficient than a traditional computer.

 - They sip power.
 Energy costs are reduced.